 Bonus depreciation, which is tantamount to full expensing, is available only for certain tangible assets, and not for intangible assets like goodwill.
 Before the 2017 tax law changes, ‘used’ assets were not eligible for bonus depreciation – bonus depreciation was only available for an asset’s ‘original use’.
 Therefore, bonus depreciation had limited applicability, if any, to an acquisition of an existing business.

 The 2017 tax law changed this rule to allow bonus depreciation for purchases of previously used assets.
 Consequently, certain acquisition transactions, including purchases of interests in certain businesses, can result in bonus depreciation eligibility.
 The IRS outlined the application of bonus depreciation to many common acquisition structures in proposed regulations issued on Aug.
 8, 2018.
-For a more detailed discussion of those proposed regulations, see our earlier Alert.
+For a more detailed discussion of those proposed regulations.

 The IRS has now issued final regulations and new proposed regulations on bonus depreciation.
 The final regulations closely resemble the original proposed regulations in their treatment of common acquisition transactions, whereas the new proposed regulations add clarity for certain items that were not previously addressed.

 The final regulations confirm the application of bonus depreciation rules to common ‘stepped-up’ basis transactions described below.
 Bonus depreciation is generally available for basis adjustments related to: